 Tinnitus can be an unbelievably frustrating condition to deal with for a wide variety of reasons.
-First and foremost, it’s extremely subjective experience.
-What we mean by that, is you can’t really show anybody what the unending ringing of tinnitus sounds like, how loud the constant barrage of noise is, or how much of a bother tinnitus can be.
+First and foremost, it’s an extremely subjective experience.
+What we mean by that is you can’t really show anybody what the unending ringing of tinnitus sounds like.
+You can’t demonstrate how loud the constant barrage of noise is, or how much of a bother tinnitus can be.

 Second, there still isn’t an objective way to measure the intensity of one’s tinnitus.
-You can’t, for example, drive to your doctor’s office, have tests ran, get some blood drawn, and get diagnosed with the condition.
+You can’t, for example, drive to your doctor’s office, have some tests done, and get diagnosed with the condition.

-Lastly, and most frustratingly, the medical community still doesn’t have an exact understanding of how tinnitus works.
-As a direct result, our understanding of the potential causes and possible array of treatment options remains at a less than ideal level.
+The medical community still doesn’t have an exact understanding of how tinnitus works.
+As a direct result, our understanding of the potential causes and possible treatments remains less than ideal.

-This can all amount to an extremely frustrating situation, of course, but those affected should not feel hopeless.
-As an encouraging matter of fact, despite the many reasons for frustration, many people go on to show significant improvements in their tinnitus symptoms when paired with the right treatment plan.
+This can be extremely frustrating, of course, but those affected should not feel hopeless.
+Despite the many reasons for frustration, many people go on to show significant improvements in their tinnitus symptoms when paired with the right treatment plan.

-Throughout this article, we will be discussing one tinnitus treatment option in particular, known as Tinnitus Retraining Therapy (TRT).
-TRT has proven to be particularly effective and is quickly becoming one of the most trusted and reliable tinnitus treatment options available today.
+Tinnitus Retraining Therapy (TRT), for example, has proven to be particularly effective and is quickly becoming a popular tinnitus treatment.
 However, to truly understand how Tinnitus Retraining Therapy works, we will first have to go over the two parts of tinnitus.
 Read more about it below.

 Tinnitus is the perception of sound when no external sound source is present.
 We can break tinnitus down into two parts: